Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/aa-screen-isolate.md

 # Antibiotic Activity Screen: Isolate

 Isolate Antibiotic Activity Screens are used to identify which of several tests an Isolate does or does not show antibiobic activity against.
-To create an entry of this type, visit "My Entries," locate the Isolate that was screened, and click "Add aa-screen-isolate" under that Isolate.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that was screened, and click "Add aa-screen-isolate" under that Isolate.

 ## Use This Entry to Record